Should New Pesticide Residue Limits Be Set for Penthiopyrad?

 Key Issues

-- Is the proposed maximum residue limit for penthiopyrad safe for Canadians?
+- Are the proposed maximum residue limits for penthiopyrad appropriate for food safety?

 How to Participate

-- Review the proposed MRL decision document to understand what's being proposed.
+- Review the proposed MRL decision document to understand the proposed limits.

 - Submit your written comments to the Pest Management Regulatory Agency Publications Section.
 Include the title "PMRL2025-26" in your submission.